 sudo apt-get install wine32

 5. Wine should be set up by now entirely on your Chromebook.
 Now it’s time to download the iTunes for Windows (32-bit) setup.
-All you need to do is click on the Download link below, and you’ll be ready.
+All you need to do is click the Download link below, and you’ll be ready.

 6. Once downloaded, it’s time to move the iTunes Setup to the Linux files directory, as shown below.
 Afterward, you shall rename the file to something easy like “iTunesSetup.exe” to remember.